ChrisRyanKelly/ChrisRyanKelly/README.md

 <!-- GIF HEADER -->
 <img src="https://github.com/ChrisRyanKelly/ChrisRyanKelly/blob/master/day-by-day.gif" width="1280" height="248">

-### 🏄‍♂️ About Me
+# 👨‍💻 ChrisRyanKelly

 **`Offensive Security (Hacker/PenTester/RedTeamer)`**

 I’m an independent security researcher focused on the offensive side of things.
 I like digging into how systems, networks, and apps really work, and how they can be pushed, broken or manipulated.
 Everything I work on originates from a place of curiosity, some projects turn into something useful, others are just experimental.
-I share my work here on GitHub and on my YouTube channel, part learning log, part sandbox for exploring how this digital world in which we live is held together.
+I share my work here on GitHub and on my YouTube channel.

  <a href="https://www.linkedin.com/in/kiran-a-n/" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />